Don-Chris/Plot2LaTeX/README.md

 - [x] Supports real transparency.
 - [x] SVG is a better supported, maintained and editable format than eps
 - [x] SVG allows simple manual modification into Inkscape.
+- [x] PLOT2LATEX sets all text to the same size, based on the median of all text sizes present with option "fontSize"="auto".
+Use "FontSize"="fixed" for variing text sizes in LaTeX.

 # Limitations:
 - [ ] Text resize is still done in PLOT2LATEX.
 The LaTeX fonts in matlab do not correspond completely with the LaTeX font size.
-- [ ] Legend size is not always correct, use \hspace or \vspace in matlab legend to achieve a nicer fit.
-Requires some iterations.
+- [ ] Legend size is not always correct, use placeholder text elements that will be replaced based on the replaceList-option.
+Works with latex-functions that can't be compiled by matlab.
-- [ ] Rotating 3D images using toolbar does not work, using view([]) works.
 - [ ] Text boxes with LaTeX code which is not interpretable by matlab results in too long text boxes.
+Use the replaceList-option.
 - [ ] Very large figures sometimes result in very large waiting times.
 - [ ] Older versions than matlab 2014b are not supported.
 - [ ] PLOT2LATEX currently does not work with titles consisting of multiple lines.
-- [ ] PLOT2LATEX does not work with annotation textbox objects.
-- [ ] PLOT2LATEX does not support colored text.
-- [ ] PLOT2LATEX currently exports all text to the same size (the text size inside of the document).

 # Trouble shooting